Edge Sorting: Pure Cheating, Or A Smart Technique To Help You Beat The House?

 They concluded he was purposefully dishonest, asking the dealer to rotate cards under false pretenses (claiming he was superstitious), which interfered with the regular flow of the game.

-Ivey not getting paid his winnings were bad for the high roller, but it wasn’t as bad as the suit from Borgata Casino that emerged soon after the edge sorting story hit the headlines.
+Ivey not getting paid his winnings sucked for the high roller, but it wasn’t as bad as the suit from Borgata Casino that emerged soon after the edge sorting story hit the headlines.

-The ball was on the other side of the court in this one as Ivey was already paid his money and Borgata was trying to get it back.
+The ball was on the other side of the court in this case as Ivey had already been paid his money and Borgata was trying to get it back.

 Of course, Ivey wasn’t going to go down without a fight, and a long legal battle ensued.